southwick-associates/sadash/github_vignettes/prepare-license-data.md

     + The dashboard manager can help with referencing documentation stored on Office 365 (individual state methodologies)
     + Previous validation summaries may have been produced using LaTeX, and are usually stored within `./1-prep-license-data/latex_documentation/documentation.pdf`
     + See WI for an example

+### State License Years

+The individual dashboards rely up state-defined license years based on effective dates (unlike sales dates as is done for the national/regional dashboards).
+These sometimes (but not always) follow calendar years, and some percentage of sales for a given license year will fall outside the relevant dates.
+As a consequence the "month" variable is defined based on an unbounded integer range: ..., -1 (previous Nov), 0 (previous Dec), 1 (Jan), 2 (Feb), ..., 12 (Dec), 13 (Jan), 14 (Feb), ...

+#### Examples

+Any particular state will have it's own set of reasonable month ranges.
+For example:

+- A state may have an April 1st through March 31st license year, and people will buy licenses before the start of the license year.
+The "month" range might reasonably run from 2 (previous Feb) through 15 (March, the last month in the calendar year).
+- Another state may have a calendar-based license year where some people buy licenses anywhere from the previous Nov (-1) to the current-year December (12).

 ### Database Schemas